IWC Cal.89 18ct Pink Gold 1961

 An IWC is often referred to as a ‘watchmaker’s watch’.
 This is simply because watchmakers love them, both to work on and to own.
 This is due to the design, technical excellence and in particular, the sheer beauty of their watch movements.

-The watch here is highly impressive, not only for its wonderfully elegant dial, but also for being oversized at 36mm in diameter and the 18ct pink gold case.
+The watch here is highly impressive, not only for its wonderfully elegant dial, but also for being oversized at 36mm in diameter and for the 18ct pink gold case.
 Not to mention, of course, the amazingly good condition of this watch, but this is just what lies on the surface.
 Underneath we find a truly iconic movement, the Cal.89 which has certainly stood the test of time, remaining in production for both civilian and military use for over 40 years!

 The style of the dial is typically vintage IWC of this period.
 Clean, simple, elegant and totally understated.
 All the things we are accustomed to with IWC.
-This is the classic, clean and simple IWC dial which the company became known by, and which became almost a trademark in itself.
+This is the classic, clean and simple IWC dial which the company became known by, and which has become almost a trademark in itself.

 This dial is original, unrestored and untouched.
 It is also in really excellent condition considering the age of the watch, with almost no fading, spotting or crazing and with an even overall patina.
 Due to its relatively good condition and for reasons of retaining the character and the originality of the watch, we have left it completely alone.
 If however, you would prefer the dial sympathetically restoring, we will be happy to arrange this for you without any extra charge.